MicrosoftDocs/CommunityToolkit/docs/maui/views/RatingView.md

 ```

 ## Set fill option
-The `FillOption` property is an `enum` of type `RatingViewFillOption` for setting how the fill is applied when the `Rating` is set, enabling more nuanced visual presentation, such as filling only the interior of the shapes or the full item.
+The `FillOption` property is an `enum` of type `RatingViewFillOption` for setting how the fill is applied when the `Rating` is set or tapped, enabling more nuanced visual presentation, such as filling only the interior of the shapes or the full item.
 The available options are:

 - `Shape` - (default) Fill the RatingView shape.
 - `Background` - Fill the background behind the shape